Organization

 Content-Length: 0

-If there is a user defined in ClearIP by the originating trunk group value of 9999, then ClearIP looks at SIP Invites for that originating trunk group value to group calls by the defined user.
-If multiple OTGs are present in the SIP Invite, the first instance is chosen from the order below.
+If there is a user defined in ClearIP by the originating trunk group value of 9999, ClearIP looks at SIP INVITEs for that originating trunk group value to group calls by the defined user.
+If multiple OTGs are present in the SIP INVITE, the first instance is chosen from the order below.

 INVITE sip:+18554742536@sip.clearip.com:5060 SIP/2.0